 Copyright © Nucleus Medical Media, Inc.

-- Be discolored, darkened, and scaly skin around the edges
+- Be discolored, darkened, and scaly around the edges

 - Compression stockings

-- Elevate the affected limb above the heart when sitting
+- Raising the affected limb above the heart when sitting

-- Exercises—muscles help to pump fluid out of the area
+- Exercises—to help pump fluid out of the area

 Surgery may be needed for larger wounds to: